Diabetes

 Hidradenitis Suppurativa vs. Acne: How to Differentiate and Treat Chronic Inflammation

-Russian What is Hidradenitis?
-Hidradenitis Suppurativa (HS) is a chronic inflammatory disease that affects the apocrine glands, located in specific areas of the body.
-These glands secrete a specialized fluid and are found only in certain regions, such as the armpits, groin, around the anus, genitals, buttocks, and under the breasts.
-Due to skin folds in these areas, the apocrine glands experience a lack of oxygen, leading to secretion blockage and promoting the growth of pathogen...
+Hidradenitis suppurativa (HS) is a chronic inflammatory disease that affects apocrine glands, which are located in specific areas of the body.
+These glands secrete a special fluid and are found only in certain regions such as the armpits, groin, around the anus, genitals, buttocks, and under the breasts.

 Cracking The PCOS Code: Revealing Causes, Symptoms, And Environmental Impact

-Russian Polycystic Ovary Syndrome (PCOS) is the most common endocrine disorder affecting women of reproductive age.
 While PCOS can present differently, its impact on health and quality of life can be significant.
-It's important to recognize the signs and consequences of this condition to receive timely diagnosis and treatment.
-What symptoms indicate PCOS?
-PCOS is characterized by several main symptoms, including Irregular menstrual cycles or absence of menstruation.Elevated...
+It’s important to recognize the signs and consequences of this condition to receive timely diagnosis and treatment.

 Chronic Urinary Tract Infection: Is Complete Elimination Possible?